FeroxFoxxo/MQReawakened/SETUP.md

 ## Reverse proxy (NGINX)

 The client will not work over modern HTTPS unless you use an older TLS version.
 To keep things simple, ensure you also expose a plain HTTP server.
-Here’s an example NGINX config to proxy both HTTPS and HTTP to your container:
+Here's an example NGINX config to proxy both HTTPS and HTTP to your container:

 ```nginx
 server {